Admissions Process for the Class of 2023

 2. Entrance Testing Procedure

-An Entrance Examination and a written essay is required for admission consideration.
+An Entrance Examination is required for admission consideration.
 Refer to “Dates of Entrance Exam” for scheduled exam dates.
 No exam from other schools will be accepted.
 All applicants will be tested using the results from the “Test of Essential Academic Skills” test, more commonly called the ATI TEAS.

 Applicants will be assessed in three areas: